antoinebrl/practice-ML/README.md

 # Components

+See the documentation and tests inside each file for more details.
 - kmeans : K-Means.
-(Lloyd's algorithm with pure numpy)
+(Lloyd's algorithm with pure numpy).
+K-Median and K-Medoids can be made out of kmean as an arbitrary metric can be provided.
 - knn : K-Nearest Neighbors (pure numpy)
 - pcn : Perceptron Neural Network
 - mlp : Multi-layers Perceptron